TL;DR

 - Trigger surveys based on specific user actions.

-- Filter survey results for deeper analysis and segmentation.
+- Filter survey results for deeper analysis and user segmentation.

 Swift